netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 For example:
 - During path migration (**TODO** ref), a path ID may be (loosely) associated with multiple network paths.
-- A PAN library may perform probing (latency, etc.) and switch to a new path that is deemed better.
 - A PAN library may have paths that can expire and that can be renewed automatically.
 However, this is should usually result in an identical path (except for the expiration date).

-### Recommendation
+### Recommendation {#recommendation-path-switching}

-PAN libraries should, as default, not automatically switch paths, except for renewing expired paths with identical otherwise paths.
+PAN libraries should, as default when used with QUIC, not automatically switch paths, except when renewing expired paths with otherwise identical paths.

 The PAN library may have a configuration option to automatically switch paths, potentially after probing, but this should happen